rsyncOSX/RsyncUI/README.md

 ## Signing and notarizing

 The app is signed with my Apple ID developer certificate and [notarized](https://support.apple.com/en-us/HT202491) by Apple.
-See [signing and notarizing](https://rsyncosx.netlify.app/post/notarized/) for info.
+See [signing and notarizing](https://rsyncui.netlify.app/post/notarized/) for info.
 Signing and notarizing is required to run on macOS Big Sur.

 ## Version of rsync

-RsyncOSX is verified with rsync versions 2.6.9, 3.1.2, 3.1.3 and 3.2.x.
+RsyncUI is verified with rsync versions 2.6.9, 3.1.2, 3.1.3 and 3.2.x.
 Other versions of rsync will work but numbers about transferred files is not set in logs.
-It is recommended to [install](https://rsyncosx.netlify.app/post/rsync/) the latest version of rsync.
+It is recommended to [install](https://rsyncui.netlify.app/post/rsync/) the latest version of rsync.

 ## Application icon